 As things currently stand, the national framework providing the uniformity mechanism in question consists of an ambiguous combination of legal bases, whether legislative or sub-legislative acts and, above all, wellsituated judicial practice.
 This fragmentation is a result of a number of reforms that were undertaken in the wake of Croatian EU accession negotiations, removing by legislative amendments a good number of the mechanism's original features.
 The first of these amendments removed the obligatory legal nature of the legal positions in 2000, only to return them in 2004 in an incomplete form, without the original provisions on the exact procedure.
-Another problematic legislative development occurred just around the time of accession in 2013, when an initial attempt by the legislative proposal to reintroduce the 'duty of the judicial panel to decide the case again' in order to align it to the joint legal position was dropped after being criticised by the European Commission as incompatible with the Copenhagen criteria and the requirement for an Still, despite the legislative ambivalence, independent judiciary. (underregulated) obligatory nature of these legal positions remained, and the same practice continued, mostly based on strong and resilient judicial customs.7

-Even the terms used in this instrument - 'meeting' of judges (instead of court deliberations or sessions), 'legal positions' (instead of judgments or court order) reveal its extra-procedural nature.
-The location of the disputed provision in the preliminary reference is similarly telling - being located not in the Law on Civil Procedure, but the Law on Courts, the purpose of which is to regulate the organisation of courts and their internal administration.
-In effect, the overall idea of establishing court sections delivering joint opinions is a tool of judicial administration - which was originally designed and utilised in the communist era to implement the idea of socialist collectivism, advancing the interests of the Communist Party.8 And indeed, the entire system is envisaged as a tool of authoritarian judicial governance in which 'democratic decisionmaking' by a majority vote is used to provide false legitimacy to programmes of the ruling judicial élites, or to disincentivise and marginalise all dissidents by simply 'out-voting' them.
+Another problematic legislative development occurred just around the time of accession in 2013, when an initial attempt by the legislative proposal to reintroduce the 'duty of the judicial panel to decide the case again' in order to align it to the joint legal position was dropped after being criticised by the European Commission as incompatible with the Copenhagen criteria and the requirement for an independent judiciary.
+Still, despite the legislative ambivalence, the (underregulated) obligatory nature of these legal positions remained, and the same practice continued, mostly based on strong and resilient judicial customs.7 is to regulate the organisation of courts and their internal administration.
+In effect, the overall idea of establishing court sections delivering joint opinions is a tool of judicial administration - which was originally designed and utilised in the communist era to implement the idea of socialist collectivism, advancing the interests of the Communist Party.8 And indeed, the entire system is envisaged as a tool of authoritarian judicial governance in which 'democratic decision-making' by a majority vote is used to provide false legitimacy to programmes of the ruling judicial élites, or to disincentivise and marginalise all dissidents by simply 'out-voting' them.
 Once, judicial élites answered to the Communist parties, and were most often part of their top hierarchies.
 Today, the mechanism may not have a direct political affiliation, but still grants extensive powers to the administration of the court and top levels of the judiciary.
 By its very structure and purpose, it fails to provide sufficient guarantees of the independence and impartiality of courts free from influences of various interests groups from inside (and outside) the judicial system.